kyma-incubator/compass/docs/architecture/app-management.md

     apis: [APIDefinitionInput!]
     eventAPIs: [EventAPIDefinitionInput!]
     documents: [DocumentInput!]
-    integrationSystemName: String #optional
+    integrationSystemID: ID
     labels: [LabelInput!]
 }
 ```
-IntegrationSystemID is an optional.
+IntegrationSystemID is an optional property.
 It means that you can still create Application that is not managed by IntegrationSystem.

 ### Example
 In this example, Integration System is registered and then it configures newly added Application.